Lizz Tayler: Early life and career

-Born in Arizona, Tayler debuted in the adult industry in March 2010.
+A native of Phoenix, Arizona, Tayler debuted in the adult industry in March 2010.
 Her stage name comes from Elizabeth Taylor, who Tayler finds "very classy, yet...promiscuous at the same time".
 Tayler played softball for 14 years and ran cross country when she was younger, and she currently likes hiking & swimming.

-A fan of pornographic actress Briana Banks, Tayler has Banks' signature tattooed on her own abdomen.
+A fan of pornographic film actress Briana Banks, Tayler has Banks' signature tattooed on her own abdomen.

 In October 2010, the company Bottles-Up Inc. launched a signature cocktail named after her.
 Tayler has appeared in a music video with rap artist JMC and in the music video of the song "2 Cups" by Lil Debbie.
 She also was a guest in The Friday Night 3-Way, In Bed With Jessica Drake, and The Morning Show With Andrea and Kevin on Playboy Radio.

 In 2011, Tayler was a "Heart-On Girl" at the XRCO Awards Show, where she was nominated as Best New Starlet.